AlexFurlotte10/e-Closet-3172/README.md

 ## Design
 e-Closet is an accesible website.
 We use colour-blindness conscious colours and simple design.
 User is able to translate the wording into another language by a third party application of their choice.
 We use descriptive language to make the experience simple for those who may not be technically-skilled.
 Our website does not come with a mobile app therefore we promote responsive web design.
 Audio instrctions have not been implented yet.

+## Changes from milestone plan
+For the landing page we made some changes.
+We have the credential boxes in the middle of the page and made the picture bigger.
+The functionality of the boxes can be changed as the user can user them to login in or change it to register.
+We made some design changes to the header and footer.
+Mainly just moved around elements for a more user firendly design.
+Logout still needs to be incoperated into the header.
+Search bar may stay in the header but we might add it to the users landing page where they are able to create a post.The footer is not final either as we may change the design of it as we play around to decide on a final look.
+Might also add more options to it.
+Creating an account works as it should and also displays error message to the user if they do not follow formating rules.
+CSS need to be fixed on the error messages so they appear in red text.

+## future additions
+we will be adding more features in the next couple days to try and complete the vision that we created in our milestones.
+As mentioned, we have some bugs to fix such as the sign in feature, and more functions to add.
+The major ones we will be adding have to do with searching for users and having posts show up.
+We have started the steps to add such features and been planning how we will makes such implementations.
+The first steps can be seen in the site.

 ## You will want to npm install and then npm start after cloning.